François-Jean de Chastellux: His late literary career

 Major General de Chastellux placed on record and published in 1786 his complete recollections of the American War of Independence.
 This included a description of his travels in America after the war had ended.
 Chastellux described George Washington as an effective yet profoundly humane leader in wartime.
+The book was translated into English in 1796 by English lawyer and Washington supporter George Greive.

+Modern discovery

+In commemoration of the 250th anniversary of the US Declaration of Independence, Dutch historian Iris de Rode uncovered previously his private archives containing the correspondence.